My experience with cats & cat photography:

 With another cat, I established an ultra comfy perch for her near an open window facing the garden.
 I’ve also set up large baskets in front of my home office window for one of my special needs kitties when she began her final decline.
 Ultimately though, I was forced to add a few more baskets when the others wanted a similar five star treatment!

 For those who live with dogs, please know that I also adore and love to photograph dogs.
-Don’t tell my cats, though.
+Don’t tell my cats.

 My ‘non-cat’ life experience:

-Originally from NYC, I’m a third-generation avid reader with a love of learning & cats & travel & photography.
+Originally from NYC, I’m a third-generation avid reader with a love of learning & cats & travel & photography & languages.
 Following several years on Wall Street, I worked in banking in Germany for nearly 2 decades.
-My career gave me lots of opportunity for travel & photography.
+My career gave me opportunity for travel & photography.
 I often participated in German-language photography (practical, theoretical, darkroom, composition et al) seminars.
 I have an extensive collection of German & English language books on photography, built up over the decades.

-In the 1980s & 1990s, I often had my camera equipment (weight > 35 pounds) with me in a backpack that held my Nikon F-3 and more than a handful of lenses, film, filters etc. My travels (business & pleasure) took me all over Europe, Asia and parts of Africa.
+In the 1980s & 1990s, I often had my camera equipment (weight > 35 pounds) with me in a backpack holding my Nikon F-3 and more than a handful of lenses, film, filters etc. My travels (business & pleasure) took me all over Europe, Asia and parts of Africa.

-In 1997, I moved to Florida to take care of my parents and established a German to English translation company for financial & securities-related texts, reducing the time I could spend on photography.
+In 1997, I moved to Florida to take care of my parents and to establish a German to English translation company for financial & securities-related texts.

 Creating Furbaby Pix:

-As it turns out, cats (and people) seem to be quite accepting of smaller-size cameras.
-Some kitties love posing regardless of what you point at them, whereas others are suspicious of cameras (& people).
+A few kitties love posing regardless of what you point at them, whereas others are suspicious of cameras (& people).
 I love natural light photography: near a window with great light (early morning, late afternoon) or outside.
-I use flash and reflectors, but always with respect for the cats ability to accept them.
+I also use flash and reflectors, always with respect for the cats willingness to accept them.
 Flash can be bounced and the intensity can be managed via settings and physical diffusers.
 I use multiple dimmable LED lights that are battery operated and portable.
-As even cats that are skittish around flash photography are ok with LED lights, they have turned out to be quite useful and with the portable lights, it is easy to follow them when they decide on a change of venue.
+As even cats that are skittish around flash photography are ok with LED lights, they have turned out to be quite useful and with portable lights, it is easy to follow them when they decide on a change of venue.

-In the Spring of 2018, I began creating www.furbabypix.com to display select images in my portfolio.
-In December 2018, the ‘shop’ was added and I began offering pet portrait sessions locally (within 10 miles of 32210-4356).
+In the Spring of 2018, I began working on my www.furbabypix.com website, intending to display some of my images in a portfolio.
+In December 2018, I added the ‘shop’ and began offering pet portrait sessions locally (within 10 miles of 32210-4356).
+With multiple responsibilities requiring me to be as healthy as possible, I had to -more or less- put these on-site sessions on hold during Covid.
+With a new normal, post-pandemic, I’m looking forward to some meaningful cat portrait sessions in 2024!

-Visit the portfolio and the shop to see the furbabies!
+Visit my portfolio and the shop to see the furbabies!